 Supplies Needed to Grill Frozen Steak

-If you are grilling frozen steak, you will need a few things to begin:
+Before you begin, you will need a few things to properly grill frozen steaks:

 It is always best to get the fire going while you prep your meal.